 In 2006, the FAA, airlines (via A4A), airports (via ACI-NA) and airframe and aircraft engine manufacturers (via AIA) jointly founded CAAFI to serve as the driving and coordinating force for the industry's efforts to develop and deploy SAF, a role that CAAFI continues to play today.
-While all of the CAAFI entities have worked on SAF since CAAFI's founding, much of the early development work on standards, processes, evaluation protocols and advocacy relied on FAA, airframe and engine manufacturers and airlines, as those entities had the necessary tools (e.g., aircraft) and affiliations such as ASTM participation, public-private research and development engagements and alliances with the U.S. military.
+While all of the CAAFI entities have worked on SAF since CAAFI's founding, much of the early development work on standards, processes, evaluation protocols and advocacy relied on the FAA, airframe and engine manufacturers and airlines, as those entities had the necessary tools (e.g., aircraft) and affiliations such as ASTM participation, public-private research and development engagements and alliances with the U.S. military.

 As SAF deployment has become more possible, airports are increasingly expressing interest in deployment.
-Using existing forums such as CAAFI and ASCENT to share information and collaborate can enhance common understanding, leverage existing work and create new synergies without reinventing the wheel.
+Using existing forums such as CAAFI and the Center of Excellence for Alternative Jet Fuels and the Environment (ASCENT) to share information and collaborate can enhance common understanding, leverage existing work and create new synergies without reinventing the wheel.